 Title Should we have short sale bans?
-Degree of recognition International Media name/outlet Pythonic Finance Media type Web Country Australia Date 20/03/20 Description [Extract]
+Degree of recognition International Media name/outlet Pythonic Finance Media type Web Country/Territory Australia Date 20/03/20 Description [Extract]

 Some countries are banning or limiting short selling but ASIC has told Josh Frydenberg this isn’t necessary.
 Wayne Swan banned short selling during the GFC.
 Was this right then and should we be considering it now?